<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=351166518341071&amp;ev=PageView&amp;noscript=1">

 By CSI Accounting Staff

-At CSI Accounting & Payroll, we assign each of our clients their own dedicated accountant who proactively makes sure that small business owners understand:
+At CSI Accounting & Payroll, we assign each of our clients their dedicated accountant who proactively makes sure they understand:

 • If you are listed as the best business entity type for your situation